openaustralia/theyvoteforyou/README.md

     bundle exec rake application:load:popolo[https://arcane-mountain-8284.herokuapp.com/vote_events/2015-07-14]

+As with other countries you then need to update the caches:

+    bundle exec rake application:cache:all_except_member_distances

 ## Development

 If your machine is already set up to develop Rails applications with MySQL just